A teacher's guide to having difficult conversations with families

 Build trust

 Ask for the family’s perspective in an open-ended way that doesn’t impose your viewpoint.
-Make it clear you’re neither blaming them nor asking for them to come up with the solution all on their own.
+Make it clear you’re not blaming them or asking for them to come up with the solution all on their own.
 Keep the focus on finding solutions together.
-Below are some questions you can ask.
-Choose one or two from the list to start.
+Below are some questions you can ask:

-• Is this something you’ve noticed at home, too?
+- Is this something you’ve noticed at home?

-• Is there a teacher who knows/works well with your child that you’d suggest I speak with?
+- Is there a teacher who knows/works well with your child that you would suggest I speak with?

 How to end difficult conversations and move forward.